John Odell

 The Earnix Trends Report highlights AI’s increasing impact on business processes.
 While only 6-10% of executives recognised AI’s significance on their businesses in 2024, the proportion of businesses that feel that AI will have a significant impact on their business is projected to reach 25-28% in 2025.
 The most common AI applications in insurance include risk assessment, pricing, customer experience, claims management, & increasingly digital marketing.

-Common AI & Data FAQs in the insurance sector
+Common AI & Data FAQs in the Insurance Sector

 Q1: We have customer data in multiple systems—how can we use AI effectively?